FAQ

 Do you only work with married couples?
 Or do you work with individuals and issues other than marriage, too?

 While people know me most for my marriage transformation work as my flagship offering, it is not the whole armada.
 So, no, I don’t only work with married couples, though I specialize in that area.
 My background (see my vita) and training are in all aspects of individual, couple, and family work with children, teens, and adults.
-I work with single, separated, divorced, and remarrying clients.
+I work with single, separated, divorced, and remarried clients.
 I work with people on developing self-mastery, mental health issues (depression, anxiety, etc), and addiction issues.

 There is often a misunderstanding about what I treat and don’t.
-As a licensed marriage and family therapist (LMFT) I am a licensed mental health provider (LMHP) in the State of Utah and have specialized training and experience in treating anxiety and depression for many years.
+As a licensed marriage and family therapist (LMFT), I am a licensed mental health provider (LMHP) in the State of Utah and have specialized training and experience in treating anxiety and depression for many years.
 So much so that I frequently train clinicians in anxiety management in workshops and national conferences.

 Relationship work and individual self-mastery work are not separate from each other but naturally play off one another in the same arena.
 Relationships trigger anxiety more than anything else, and anxiety complicates relationships.
 They are intertwined, so I must have expertise in both.
-This is important to clarify as some see the two areas as separate from one another: i.e., a therapist who treats relationships does not treat mental health issues.
+This is important to clarify, as some see the two areas as separate from one another: i.e., a therapist who treats relationships does not treat mental health issues.
 It is a common misunderstanding.

 Whether you choose to work with me or not, it may be helpful to know what to look for as you carefully shop around for a counselor expert in depression and anxiety treatment: They should have a strong background in cognitive-behavioral therapy (CBT) and/or dialectical behavioral therapy (DBT) and should be skilled in helping you in the following four skill areas crucial to effective depression and anxiety management: